Caitlin Todd: Anthony DiNozzo

 Despite her dislike of Tony's habit of trespassing her privacy, they get along at work, with Tony frequently explaining military slang to her.
 They also "gang up" against McGee when he first joined the team by letting him do some of the more mundane jobs.
-In the Season 2 episode "Forced Entry" they tricked McGee into drinking Gibbs' coffee, which is a well-known taboo.
-On many occasions, DiNozzo was shown being considerate, kind, and even borderline romantic to Todd.
-He bought her flowers as a peace offering after annoying her in the episode "Vanished".
-He showed concern for her several times, including at the end of episodes "Left For Dead", when she realized she had been played by a victim, and "Bête Noire", when she was held hostage by Ari.
-In the episode "The Bone Yard", DiNozzo was almost possessive of Todd when McGee posed the idea of pretending to be Todd's lover to get into a paternity clinic to photograph evidence for Sciuto, saying he would do it instead of McGee; later in the same episode, he told Todd he thought they made a good couple, to which she replied "Maybe for The Jerry Springer Show".
+In the Season 2 episode "Forced Entry" they tricked McGee into drinking Gibbs' coffee, which is a well-known taboo.He bought her flowers as a peace offering after annoying her in the episode "Vanished".In the episode "The Bone Yard", DiNozzo was almost possessive of Todd when McGee posed the idea of pretending to be Todd's lover to get into a paternity clinic to photograph evidence for Sciuto, saying he would do it instead of McGee; later in the same episode, he told Todd he thought they made a good couple, to which she replied "Maybe for The Jerry Springer Show".
 In the episode "Black Water", he went close to jealousy when Todd accepted a date offered by the victim's brother.
 During the events of "My Other Left Foot", DiNozzo was obsessed by the idea of Todd having a tattoo and asked to know where during the whole episode.
 In extras seen on the Season 2 DVD Box Set, the producers stated it was intended for there to be a relationship between these two characters.
 When DiNozzo was posing as a criminal in "Chained", Todd showed much concern for his safety.
 In the episode "SWAK", after Todd was found to be uninfected, she continued to stay with DiNozzo, lying to him about her condition even though she knew that the risk of infection was still imminent.
 As he was apparently about to die, Todd was devastated and started crying; DiNozzo eventually survived, much to her relief.

 Standing with Gibbs and Todd when she was killed, DiNozzo was especially shocked and her death would have a serious impact on him, which along with other events made him "grow up" during the following seasons.
 As shown in the episodes "Kill Ari" I & II, DiNozzo struggled with sorrow, culminating in a scene in which he and McGee mourn over Todd's dead body in Dr. Mallard's autopsy room.
 He finally came to terms with her death after her funeral.